Free PDF Books

 "We get the element of love only in proportion as we have it in us."

 April 5, 1834 – May 27, 1891.
 Mulford was born in the United States in Sag Harbor, Long Island.
 He was an early founder of the New Thought Movement.
 He spent 16 years in California.
 Several of those years he spent in mining towns in search of gold.
 He became a wealthy man, not through this endeavor, but through his written works, which were often humorous.
-He also wrote many metaphysical texts including Thoughts are Things (click for ePub), Your Forces and How to Use Them and Gift of the Spirit.
+He also wrote many metaphysical texts including Thoughts are Things, Your Forces and How to Use Them and Gift of the Spirit.
 It is said that Mulford coined the term 'law of attraction'.
 He returned to Long Island and died a peaceful death at age 57.

 Dr Joseph Murphy